Covanta Incinerator at Rookery Pit – Frequently Asked Questions

 - the primary supplier of the waste for incineration

-If Covanta does obtain an Environmental Permit and starts operating the Incinerator – won’t that mean employment opportunities?
+If Covanta does start operating the Incinerator – won’t that mean employment opportunities?

 Despite the size of the development – Covanta’s figures given during a presentation to the Community Liasion Panel in July 2016 estimate only 40 – 50 permanent jobs will be created.